Updated For Kodi 18!

 If you choose to use subfolders, movie folder names should include only the title and/or the year.

-Tip: To improve the scraper’s performance, add the year within parenthesis to the end of the folder name, or filename.
+Tip: To improve the scraper’s performance, add the year in parentheses to the end of the folder or file name.

 \Movies\Avatar(2009)\somefilename.mkv